Mr-S-Mirzoev/yaml-optimize/README.md

 - [x] Replace identical blocks with anchors to the first one
 - [ ] Replace similar blocks with merge keys
-- [ ] Preserve comments and spacing (?) of the original document.
+- [ ] Preserve the original document's comments and spacing (?).
 Also, preserve block/flow format.

 ## Installation